The Tour de France stands out as the top long-distance cycling race in the world.

 Then it heads back to France to finish in Paris on 25 July.

-Past Grand Départs in the UK, like in 2007 and 2014, showed big turnouts.
+Past Grand Départs in the UK, such as in 2007 and 2014, saw large turnouts.

 Race Route Through the Lake District